 ✅ Pain relief - if all else fails, take the pain relief.
 Your comfort matters and if you're not finding relief through any other method, take the (breastfeeding-safe) medication.
 If you've had a caesarean you will already be on regular pain relief so this may mask these contractions somewhat, which is a blessing really as you'll have enough pain to manage just from the surgery alone.

-Planning for them proactively with some remedies packed in your birth bag can make all the difference to your comfort level at this point in your early postpartum.
+Plan for them proactively with some remedies packed in your birth bag, or ready for you to return home to.
+They can make all the difference to your comfort level at this point in your early postpartum.